tkp1n/ndportmann.com/content/posts/2019-03-13--improving-dotnet-crypto-code/index.md

 ![No conversion - Profiled](no_convert.PNG)

-So I was happy for the day and opened a [PR](https://github.com/ronnieholm/Playground/pull/1).
-Who knew, that I couldn't just let it be like that... but more on that, in the next part.
+So I was happy for the day and opened a [PR](https://github.com/ronnieholm/Playground/pull/1) but I also realized, that the frameworks AES implementation isn't really designed to perform crypto operations on relatively small messages using constantly changing keys.
+The next post of this series will focus on how to work around exactly that issue.